Lola Cervant, México 1989

 I believe art has the power to take us closer to our true nature.

-The man and its surroundings, are the fundamental elements and concepts of my formal proposals.
-People and faces that generate a reflection of the contemporary societies; the gestures of the portrayed serve as main visual resources in my creation and the territories and maps serve as the canvas to develop my pieces, so in this way, drawing has become my way of mapping a society.
+People and its surroundings are the fundamental elements and concepts of my formal proposals, that seek to generate a reflection of the contemporary societies; the gestures of the portrayed serve as main visual resources in my creation and the territories and maps serve as the canvas to develop my pieces, so in this way, drawing has become my way of mapping a society.